ToDoAbierto/vulgar-cli/README.md

 The `cli` currently provides the functionality to deploy a fresh copy of a `MEAN` application as well as assist you in creating the initial admin account.
 Automated dependency installation is also an option.

 Various scaffolds are able to be generated through simple interaction with the `cli`.
 This serves as an easy starting point to begin coding anything across the stack.
-Don't waste your time with boilerplate, start with functional code.
+Don't waste your time coding boilerplate, start with functional code.

 See <https://github.com/datatypevoid/vulgar> for more in-depth information about the `v#!g@r` flavor of `MEAN` stack.